MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 - Would this functionality be easy to extend?
 Does its design make sense?
 - Is this new feature easily maintainable by other developers?
 - Is the code consistent with the validator architecture?
 - Does this new functionality have dependencies with other parts of the validator?
-Or have external dependencies that could compromise security (outdated libraries, etc)?
+Or have external dependencies that could compromise security (outdated libraries, etc.)?
 - Are the tests appropriate to validate the additional code?
 Is there a case that is not being tested?
 - Is all the necessary documentation for this new functionality available?
 - Is the user facing documentation easy to understand?
 Is it including terms that casual users would be confused by?